securisec/r2retdec/README.md

 Optional arguments:
   -h, --help  Show this help message and exit.
   -t TMP      Set temp file for decompiled code
-  -p          Print dicompilation to stdout
+  -p          Print decompilation to stdout

 Invoke from inside r2 shell with $dec
 ```